cloudedbats/cloudedbats_wurb_2020/README.md

 - Any Raspberry Pi model with WiFi.
 (RPi Zero W may work but is not recommended.)
 - SD card.
 For example Toshiba Exceria Pro 16GB, or similar.
 - Ultrasonic microphone.
-Tested with Pettersson u256, u384, M500-384 and
+Tested with Pettersson u256, u384, M500, M500-384 and
 Dodotronic UltraMic 192K, 250K, 384K BLE.

-**Note:** For some strange reason M500-384 has problems if connected directly to a Raspberry Pi 4 at startup (RPi3B+ works fine).
-Workarounds are to use an extra USB 2.0 Hub, or attach the M500-384 microphone after startup.
+**Note:** For some strange reason both M500 and M500-384 has problems if connected directly to a Raspberry Pi 4 at startup (RPi3B+ works fine).
+Workarounds are to use an extra USB 2.0 Hub, or attach the M500 or M500-384 microphone after startup.

 Optional hardware: